alligreubel/microsoft-qa-docs/microsoft-qa-docs/report-issues.md

 Please use [SiteHelp](https://sitehelp.microsoft.com/new?fid=49) to report any issues or requests regarding Microsoft Q&A. This will ensure the issue gets routed to the right team and we can maintain our SLAs for live site incidents.

+> [!IMPORTANT]
+> Once you submit the ticket in SiteHelp, you will get a link to the corresponding ticket found.
+All the conversations, request for status, etc. should be done within that ticket.

 ## How to file a ticket via SiteHelp

 Once you are in [SiteHelp](https://sitehelp.microsoft.com/new?fid=49), select **"Q&A"** under *Where the change is needed or where the issue happens?* section.

 ## Platform issues

+**Escalation contact:** Aman Singh.

 > [!TIP]
 > See our [DevRel Site REliability engineering SLA](https://review.docs.microsoft.com/en-us/sre/sla?branch=master) for more info on what issues qualify for this category and their severity.